-The Guild Secretary (David Cowling) is responsible for correspondence and generally assisting the Chairman; also for preparing the agenda and minutes for the AGM and all the Executive meetings.
+The Guild Secretaries (Jane Ball and Jane Sheppard) are responsible for correspondence and generally assisting the Chairman; also for preparing the agenda and minutes for the AGM and all the Executive meetings.

 The Conference Secretary (Teresa Kent) assists the Chairman and Vice Chairman in selecting a venue for each conference, visiting the proposed venues with them.
 The Conference Secretary then takes over most of the detailed work involved; preparing all the necessary paperwork, writing an informative article for the Winter issue of the journal, receiving members’ booking forms and collating all their requirements.
 They deal with all conference correspondence, arrange the details of accommodation, meals, tutorial requirements, conference programme, and liaise with the Treasurer and the Membership Secretary.